-Dr Simone Ferracina is the founding director of Exaptive Design Office (EDO) and a Lecturer in Architectural Design/Detail at the Edinburgh School of Architecture and Landscape Architecture (ESALA), the University of Edinburgh.
-His research and teaching interrogate alternative design potentials, technical platforms, and modes of architectural authorship—with a focus on reuse and repurposing.
+Dr Simone Ferracina is the founding director of Exaptive Design Office (EDO) and a Senior Lecturer in Architectural Ecologies at the Edinburgh School of Architecture and Landscape Architecture (ESALA), the University of Edinburgh.
+His research and teaching investigate the technical infrastructures, theories, and methodological approaches required to move architectural discourse and practice beyond extraction, ecocide, and environmental injustice; and to challenge narrow disciplinary and economic understandings of authorship, habitation, use, and value.
+He is interested in the conceptualisation, production, and circulation of building materials, with a particular focus on reuse and repurposing.

-At ESALA, he co-convenes ESALA Climate Action, a student and staff group aiming to promote dynamic responses to the climate emergency in the School’s pedagogies, operations, research, and community practices.
+At ESALA, he is the Programme Director for the Master of Architecture, and co-convenes ESALA Climate Action, a student and staff group aiming to promote dynamic responses to the climate emergency in the School’s pedagogies, operations, research, and community practices.
 Prior to joining ESALA, he was a researcher in Living Architecture at Newcastle University and, for over a decade, a project manager and project architect at Richard Meier & Partners Architects in New York City, with award-winning projects in Italy, Czech Republic, and Taiwan.

-Simone’s research, articulated through writing and architectural practice, investigates the technical infrastructures, theories, and methodological approaches required to move architectural discourse and practice beyond extraction, ecocide, and environmental injustice; and to challenge narrow disciplinary and economic understandings of authorship, habitation, use, and value.
+Simone’s research, articulated through writing, teaching, and architectural practice, investigates the technical infrastructures, theories, and methodological approaches required to move architectural discourse and practice beyond extraction, ecocide, and environmental injustice; and to challenge narrow disciplinary and economic understandings of authorship, habitation, use, and value.
 He is interested in the conceptualisation, production, and circulation of building materials, with a particular focus on reuse and repurposing.

-Simone is currently collaborating with radical architect Alessandro Poli on a book that will revisit and critically assess the project Zeno, a Self-Sufficient Culture, which Poli developedbetween 1972 and 1980 in the context of the research on Extra-UrbanMaterial Culture at the Faculty of Architecture in Florence, and which he first exhibited with Superstudio at the 1978 Venice Biennale.
+Simone is currently collaborating with radical architect Alessandro Poli on a book that will revisit and critically assess the project Zeno, a Self-Sufficient Culture, which Poli first developed between 1972 and 1980 in the context of the research on Extra-Urban Material Culture at the Faculty of Architecture in Florence, and which he first exhibited with Superstudio at the 1978 Venice Biennale.